Bhekisile/bdd_rails_app/README.md

 Listing articles feature test
 - List the two articles and expect both articles to be present
 - Show the article title and details

+Articles belongs to users
+Users own articles
+one user can have many articles an article can only belong to one user foreign key of user_id in the article table

+Steps:
+- Create the spec